 Since graduation from law school, Jane has handled numerous pre-decree and post-decree divorce cases as well as paternity, child support enforcement, and contested cases involving the allocation of parental decision-making and parenting time.
 Jane is also experienced in handling chapter 7 bankruptcy cases as well as negotiating various types of unsecured debts obtaining excellent settlements for her clients.
 Jane has experience in appellate work, having contributed to two appellate briefs that resulted in favorable rulings.
 Jane is also a trained Guardian ad Litem with the Eighteenth Judicial Circuit Court where she investigates and provides reports to judges on issues related to the best interests of the children involved in contested divorce or parentage cases.

-Jane currently serves on the Standing Committee on the Illinois Bar Journal Editorial Board and she is an active member of the DuPage County, Cook County, and Illinois State Bar Associations.
+Jane currently serves on the Standing Committee on the Illinois Bar Journal Editorial Board and she is an active member of the DuPage County, Cook County, Will County Bar Association and Illinois State Bar Associations.

 Juris Doctor, DePaul University College of Law, Chicago, Illinois, 2012

 Associate Editor, DePaul Law Review

 Bachelor of Arts, Indiana University – Bloomington, 2006

 Major: International Studies and Spanish, Minor: Italian

 United States District Court, Northern District of Illinois, 2013